shantoroy/shantoroy.github.io/_posts/2019-12-13-things-to-do-after-arriving-usa-as-graduate-student.md

 * W-8BEN

 ##   Apply for a Credit Card
 In USA, `credit card` is a must, and you need to apply for one as soon as you get your `SSN`.
 However, you cannot apply for any credit card you want without building a good credit score.
-Initially, students start with the `Discover` credit card that offers `$50` for both referee and referrer.
+Initially, students start with the [Discover](https://refer.discover.com/s/shantoroy2016?advocate.partner_share_id=5161100829) credit card that offers `$50` for both referee and referrer.
 Once you build your score, you become qualified for the other ones.
+If you need to know my credit journey, you can read my other post on this:

 ##   Get driving learner's permit
 You need to apply for driving license if you want to have cars.
 First, you will have to apply for the learner’s permit.
 Attend the [Online Course](https://driversed.com/), get the **`completion certificate`**, and take it to the Deaprtment of Public Safety (DPS) along with other necessary documents: